JennToo/altgo-us/content/pages/legal.md

 the Madison county probate office (which is in the Madison County Services Center) along with the other documents listed on the forms.

-After a week or two, the court order for name change will be mailed to you.
+After a several weeks (~6 currently), the court order for name change will be mailed to you.

+You may also need to specifically ask them to return your birth certificate.

 ## Limestone county